Cambodia’s Premier Project Generator

 Phum Syarung NSR

-In 2013 Angkor sold a 12-square kilometer portion of its Oyadao South Exploration Licence, known as Phum Syarung, to Indian exploration and development company Mesco Gold for US$1.8 million.
-Angkor retained a free-carry sliding scale NSR of two percent to 7.5 percent of the value of all gold produced, and a flat 7.5 percent NSR on all other metals.
+In 2013, Angkor Resources sold a 12-square kilometer portion of its Oyadao South exploration licence, known as Phum Syarung, to Indian exploration and development company Mesco Gold for US$1.8 million.
+Angkor Resources retained a free-carry sliding scale NSR of two percent to 7.5 percent of the value of all gold produced, and a flat 7.5 percent NSR on all other metals.
 A mining license was issued to Mesco by the Cambodian Ministry of Mines in September 2016.

 Mesco is proceeding rapidly with the building of the mine infrastructure at Phum Sayrung.
-A site visit by Angkor in May 2018, revealed the advanced construction of two underground inclines, a vertical shaft, assay laboratory and other ancillary surface facilities by Mesco.
-Underground sampling by Angkor at the Mesco’s Phum Syarung Mine Site during the visit yielded a 40.2 GPT gold grab sample.
-As indicated in a technical report published by Angkor in May 2017, the company cannot comment on any future economics relating to the Phum Syarung NSR as the data available publicly and from Mesco is not NI 43-101 compliant.
+Recent site visits by Angkor Resources saw the advanced construction of two underground inclines, a vertical shaft, assay laboratory and other ancillary surface facilities by Mesco.
+Underground sampling by Angkor Resources at the Mesco’s Phum Syarung mine site during a 2018 visit yielded a 40.2 g/t gold grab sample.
+As indicated in a technical report published by Angkor Resources in May 2017, the company cannot comment on any future economics relating to the Phum Syarung NSR as the data available publicly and from Mesco is not NI 43-101 compliant.

 Cambodia’s Oil and Gas Opportunities

-In addition to its mineral licenses, Angkor Gold is pursuing oil and gas opportunities as well.
-Sizeable oil and gas reserves have been developed on three sides of Cambodia – in the Gulf of Thailand to the west, the Khorat Plateau of Thailand to the north, and in the Vietnamese Cuu Long Basin of the South China Sea to the south.
+In addition to its mineral licenses, Angkor Resources is pursuing oil and gas opportunities as well.
+Sizeable oil and gas reserves have been developed on three sides of Cambodia – in the Gulf of Thailand to the west, the Khorat Plateau of Thailand to the north, and in the Vietnamese Cuu Long basin of the South China Sea to the south.

-Angkor Executive Chairman Mike Weeks has extensive experience in the oil and gas industry.
+Angkor Resources Executive Chairman Mike Weeks has extensive experience in the oil and gas industry.

-Cambodia’s own oil and gas industry is not well developed at this point when compared to its neighbors, however, the interest in the sector is rapidly moving the industry forward.
-For example, Kris energy Ltd. has announced that it will be bringing its offshore oil platform online in 2019.
+Cambodia’s oil and gas industry is not well developed at this point when compared to its neighbors, however, the interest in the sector is rapidly moving the industry forward.
+For example, Kris Energy Ltd. has announced that it intends to bring its offshore oil platform online in 2019.
 A $1.6 billion refining facility is also planned to be built in southwestern Cambodia by a Cambodia-Chinese investment group.

 Mr. Burega has spent over 10 years intimately involved in the launch and management of a number of natural resource companies.
 Previous to that he worked in the fields of finance, communications, and government relations for 12 years.
 He brings experience spanning both national and international projects, private and public sectors.
 Mr. Burega has also held senior management roles for a variety of both publicly traded and private natural resource companies, and has been active on a number of boards for both profit and not-for-profit organizations.
 He previously served as Angkor’s VP Corporate Development.